lingyi-owl/jena_workshop/_episodes/52_exploring_data.md

 axis.text.x = element_text(angle = 0)) # change x axis text angle
 ```
 ~~~
-What’s happening to `pond_ft` in this new code?
-Try to talk yourself through the process before reading further.

 First, we collapse the samples in `pond_ft` by month using `collapse_samples()`.
 Then, relative abundance is calculated for each month using `map_samples()`.
 Finally,